This page was last updated on 27 October, 2021.

 Detailed Travel Advisory

-1. Passengers must complete the information for the “TTravel Pass” at www.ttravelpass.gov.tt .
+1. Passengers entering or transiting through Trinidad and Tobago must complete the “TTravel Pass” at www.ttravelpass.gov.tt .
 They will receive a registration number and a confirmation email to be presented prior to boarding and upon arrival.

 Detailed Tourist Information

 The borders of Trinidad and Tobago were reopened on Saturday, July 17, 2021, with some restrictions for entry.

 There are no travel restrictions or bans on any country at this time.